transmissions11/crescendo/README.md

 # crescendo

-high throughput ethereum node tester
+bespoke high throughput ethereum node tester. built and tested to never be the bottleneck.

+_note: you should probably just use [contender](https://github.com/flashbots/contender/)._